-If you chose the stereo option, your 240 DC came with a JL Audio Stereo system Media Master 100 with eight matching speakers.
-The M800/8v2 channel amplifier is mounted inside the console on the aft bulkhead.
-Please refer to the Marine Audio

-Owner's Manual in your duffel bag for operation.
-Even if your boat didn't come with the stereo, it is pre-wired for four speakers in the cockpit and four speakers in the hardtop.
+If you chose the stereo option, your 280 DC came with a JL Audio Stereo system Media Master 100 with eight matching speakers.
+The M800/8v2 channel amplifier is mounted on the helm.
+Please refer to the Marine Audio Owner's Manual in your duffel bag for operation.
+Even if your boat didn't come with the stereo, it is prewired for 4 speakers in the cockpit and four speakers in the hardtop.
 (Refer to Hardtop Wire Harness, page 32).